ministryofjustice/wp-ppj/README.md

-# Template WordPress project

-Use this template to bootstrap a new WordPress project for use in the MOJ docker hosting environment.

-It will provide you with a skeleton WordPress installation which runs locally in docker, and pre-configured with composer for dependency management.
+# Prison and Probation jobs

 ## NB
 In web/app/themes/ppj/package.json a dependency on the package marked@0.3.9 was created.
 Marked@0.3.6 was originally just a dependency of laravel mix
 ```└─┬ laravel-mix@1.7.2
      └─┬ webpack-notifier@1.5.0
        └─┬ node-notifier@4.6.1
          └─┬ cli-usage@0.1.4
            └── marked@0.3.6
 ```
 But github alerted us to the fact that this package has a known security vulnerability https://github.com/ministryofjustice/wp-ppj/network/dependencies#30432977

 So an updated version of this package (0.3.9) has been made a dependency of web/app/themes/ppj/package.json
 ```├─┬ laravel-mix@1.7.2
    │ └─┬ webpack-notifier@1.5.0
    │   └─┬ node-notifier@4.6.1
    │     └─┬ cli-usage@0.1.4
    │       └── marked@0.3.9  deduped
    └── marked@0.3.9
    ```
 Once package cli-usage updates it dependency on marked@0.3.6, we should drop our explicit dependency on marked@0.3.9

 In addition, because package vue has been updated to 2.5.13, the package vue-template-compiler (which is a dependency of package laravel-mix) was too old.
 The version of package vue-template-compiler must be later than the version of package vue.
 Therefore this project now has an explicit dependency on vue-template-compiler.
 This should be removed later if possible.